 7. Add a Semi-Permanent Prep Area

-Kitchen islands are a no-no in small kitchens since they take a lot of space.
+Kitchen islands are a no-no in small kitchens since they occupy much space.
 However, their need cannot be eliminated since, in most cases, a one-wall layout won’t offer a large prepping area.

-You can also use a narrow console to set your tools while prepping, giving you more space in the kitchen while you cook.
-That way, you would have conserved a ton of space that you desperately need.
+You can also use a narrow console to set your tools while prepping, giving you more kitchen space while cooking.
+That way, you would have conserved a ton of space you desperately need.

 Want to be added to this list?
 Click here to bring up our submission form.
 We will be in touch shortly with feedback.